lostineverland/exploring-spark/README.md

 only showing top 50 rows
 ```

-### Create and Update Results
+### Create and Update Results (not functional yet)

 There are some aspects to be considered when updating the data.
 The results table will always grow because the value of first visit can not be thrown away.

 To update the reports periodically the steps are

 1. generate a new report for the last 30 days
-1. change the `first` visit value the older values that exist in the previous report
+1. change the `first` visit to the older values that exist in the previous report
 1. add old values which are not populated in new results and zero out the frequency and count
 1. store new report